timersys/facebook-login/trunk/README.txt

 If you just need a facebook login button in your wp-login.php to login/register users, this is your plugin.
 If you need to add a facebook login in your template use the following code:

+= Configuration =
+Once you install the plugin, you need to configure it.
+Please follow [this guide](https://timersys.com/facebook-login/docs/configuration/)

 `<?php do_action('<?php do_action('facebook_login_button');?>`